khanhduytran0/bionic_lollipop-iosport/README.md

 - only some syscalls translation are handled
 - buggy math (maybe because of page size is different?)
 - too big shared object can lead to loading segment fails.
-- some methods may have constant different compared to Darwin, so I had to wrap them: `mmap()`.

 ## What’s this for?
 - Run Linux/Android binaries on iOS (won’t fully works without emulating /proc.
 Also, need get a newer bionic clone to support GNU hash style).